Jollerprutt/proxmox-node/README.md

 - [ ] Configure Synology NAS SSH Key-based authentication for the above users.

 ## Proxmox Installation
-For each proxmox node each installation requires two hard disks.
+Each proxmox node installation requires two hard disks.
-Disk one (sda) is the for proxmox OS so a small 30Gb disk is adequate.
+Disk one (sda) is for proxmox OS so a small 30Gb disk is adequate.
 Use a sata or USB dom if you like.
-Disk two (sdb) I recommend a 250Gb SSD as minimum - preferably 500Gb.
+Disk two (sdb) I recommend a 500Gb SSD (minimum 250Gb SSD).
 Create your proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot order to USB first (so you can boot off your proxmox installation USB media), and install proxmox.
 Remember to remove your USB media on reboot.
 Configure each node as follows:

 | Option | Node 1 Value | Node 2 Value | Node 3 Value |